MatthewMcGonagle/MatthewMcGonagle.github.io/_posts/2017-10-30-PictureEffects.md

 ![Pic of Result for Reduced Decaying Training Rate]({{site . url}}/assets/2017-10-30-graphs/decayRateStrat.png)

-## Third Attempt, Add a Feature for Neighborhood Standard Deviation
+## Third Attempt: Add a Feature for Neighborhood Standard Deviation

 To try to get more detail on the face, let's try adding another feature.
 Currently, we have a sample for every x and y position in the image, i.e. for every pixel.
 For each of these pixels, our new feature will be a standard deviation of the pixels that occur in a neighborhood of the pixel.